abdalla-samir/offensive_security/CTFs/crypto/hashcrack/writeup.md

 ## Solution
 To solve the challenge, I wrote a python script to:

-1- read a wordlist containing common passwords `rockyou.txt`.
+   - Read a wordlist containing common passwords `rockyou.txt`.

-2- Compute the hash of each password using `MD5`, `SHA-1` or `SHA-256`.
+   - Compute the hash of each password using `MD5`, `SHA-1` or `SHA-256`.

-3- Compare the computed hash with the target hash.
+   - Compare the computed hash with the target hash.

-4- finally print the password when a match is found
+   - Finally, print the password when a match is found.

 ## Python Script
 ```